Santosh-Gupta/ScientificSummarizationDataSets/ReadMe.md

 ## Released Model

 For BertSum, I have released a model, which has been trained for 30,000 steps on this training data.
+The first 5000 steps were trained on a batch size of 1024, and the rest were trained on a batch size of 4096.
 The Google Drive link is below.

 https://drive.google.com/open?id=1-3ftVOOM5HnmX85CztQ8TBWdMOr1WDQp